Logo Federal Ministry of JusticeLogo Federal Office of Justice

 (6) The requirements of subsection (1) sentence 1 nos.
 6 and 7 are waived if the foreigner is unable to fulfil them on account of a physical or mental illness or disability or on account of his or her age.

-(7) The Federal Ministry of the Interior, Building and Community is authorised, by ordinance not requiring approval by the Bundesrat, to issue regulations defining the test and certification requirements as well as the basic structure and content of the naturalisation courses under subsection (5), based on the content of the orientation course under section 43 (3) sentence 1 of the Residence Act (Aufenthaltsgesetz).
+(7) The Federal Ministry of the Interior, Building and Community is authorised, by ordinance not requiring approval by the Bundesrat, to issue regulations defining the test and certification requirements as well as the basic structure and content of the naturalisation courses under subsection (5), based on the content of the orientation course under section 43 (3) sentence 1 of the Residence Act.

 table of contents